 Additional Treatment Options

 If additional treatment is needed, you’ll need to explore your options.
 You may find that Invisalign Express is the fix for you, as this treatment option tends to be for milder cases with a shorter duration of treatment.
+After having braces for a period of time, it’s likely you want the straight smile without having to endure the metal gear all over again.
+If this is the case, then clear aligners are an excellent alternative to going back to square one.
 You may even choose to undergo another round of braces.
 Depending on how much your teeth have shifted, your treatment time may be significantly shorter than your initial treatment experience.

-As you can see, failing to wear your retainer properly can have some pretty hefty consequences.
-If you’re in this situation, it’s important to get in touch with your orthodontist so they can come up with a plan of action for you, and remember, once you’ve fixed this issues, be sure to wear your retainer!
+As you can see, failing to wear your retainer properly and as prescribed can have some pretty hefty consequences.
+If you’re in this situation, it’s important to get in touch with your orthodontist so they can come up with a plan of action for you, and remember, once you’ve fixed this issues, be sure to wear your retainer !
 After all, now you know how important this piece is to your treatment plan.